Gukesh Dommaraju: 2025

 On 17 January, Gukesh received the prestigious Major Dhyan Chand Khel Ratna Award from President Droupadi Murmu at the Rashtrapati Bhavan for his World Championship accomplishment.
 He was 18 years, 7 months, and 20 days old when he received the award.
-He was also the youngest ever recipient of the award, breaking the record previously held by Abhinav Bindra.
+This made him the youngest ever recipient of the award, breaking the record previously held by Abhinav Bindra.

 In January, Gukesh tied for first with R Praggnanandhaa in the Tata Steel Chess Tournament 2025 with a score of 8½ in 13 rounds.
 He lost 2–1 in the blitz tiebreaker.

 Gukesh participated in the Freestyle Chess Grand Slam Tour, a series of Chess960 tournaments.
 In February, he finished in eighth place in the first leg in Weissenhaus.
 In April, he finished eleventh in the second leg in Paris.

 In May, Gukesh participated in the second leg of the Grand Chess Tour 2025 in Romania, where he finished in a four way tie for sixth.

-At Norway Chess 2025, Gukesh finished 3rd, scoring 14.5 points.
-He had two notable victories: on his 19th birthday, Gukesh scored a notable victory over World No. 2 Hikaru Nakamura during the third round.
-After suffering defeats in the opening two rounds against World No. 1 Magnus Carlsen and compatriot Arjun Erigaisi, Gukesh bounced back by defeating Nakamura in 42 moves.
-The game marked his first win of the tournament and was particularly significant as he managed to put Nakamura, known for his rapid and blitz prowess, under considerable time pressure.
-Speaking after the game, Gukesh credited improved time management for the win and described the result as a fresh start to the event.
-On 1 June, Gukesh defeated Carlsen in the 6th round.
+In May-June, Gukesh participated in Norway Chess 2025, in his first Classical Tournament with Magnus Carlsen since becoming World Champion, Gukesh lost his round 1 game to Carlsen, and his round 2 game to Arjun Erigaisi.
+In round 3, he scored a crucial win against Hikaru Nakamura, his first, which was Nakamura's only loss in the tournament, In round 6, Gukesh played Carlsen with the white pieces.
+He was in a lost position but played a series of accurate moves to equate.
+Carlsen blundered in an equal position to lose in a dramatic fashion.
+This was Gukesh's first win against Carlsen and Carlsen's only loss in the tournament, In round 7 he beat Erigaisi, which was Gukesh's first win against the longtime rival, Going into last round, he was still in first place contention but lost his game against Fabiano Caruana by blundering a knight fork in an equal position, Gukesh finished the tournament in third place behind Carlsen and Caruana.

+In July, Gukesh participated in the Super United Rapid and Blitz Croatia, In the Rapid section, after losing his 1st Round game to Duda, he won his next five games against Alireza, Pragg, Abdusattorov, Caruana and Carlsen, drew the next 2 games, and won in the last round against Wesley So to finish on 14/18 points, 3 points ahead of second place, Duda, In the Blitz section he only scored 5.5/18 points.
+His total score of 19.5/38 got him 3rd place, behind Carlsen and So.

-In the Grand Swiss tournament 2025, he finished in 41st place, winning four games against Etienne Bacrot, Danil Yuffa, Gabriel Sargissian and Andrei Volokitin, losing to Abhimanyu Mishra, Nikolas Theodorou, and Ediz Gurel, and drew with Arjun Erigaisi, Yagiz Kaan Erdogmus, Robert Hovhannisyan and Divya Deshmukh.
+In the Grand Swiss tournament 2025, he finished in 41st place, winning four games against Etienne Bacrot, Daniil Yuffa, Gabriel Sargissian and Andrei Volokitin, losing to Abhimanyu Mishra, Nikolas Theodorou, and Ediz Gurel, and drawing with Arjun Erigaisi, Yagiz Kaan Erdogmus, Robert Hovhannisyan and Divya Deshmukh.